gcalderone/DMFit.jl/README.md

 dom = Domain(x)
 data = Measures(y + noise, 1.)
 ```
 The second argument to the `Measures` function is the (1 sigma Gaussian) uncertainty associated to each data sample.
 It can either be an array with the same shape as the first argument or a scalar.
-In the latter case all data samples will have the same uncertainty.
+In the latter case all data samples are assumed to have the same uncertainty.

 Also, we must create a `Model` object containing a reference to the analytical formula, and prepare it for evaluation on the domain `dom`
 ```julia